Tongue Piercing Healing Process & Care Guide

 And remember, always wash your hands before removing or replacing jewelry.
 It’s also a good idea to wash the jewelry with soap and water before inserting it.

 Tongue swelling and difficulty talking are normal parts of the tongue piercing healing process.
-But you don’t want to prolong those symptoms or make them any worse.
+However, you don’t want to prolong those symptoms or make them any worse.
 So follow the aftercare your piercer recommends, including:

 - Keeping hands, teeth, and other people’s body parts or body fluids off your new tongue piercing